 You might wake up one morning feeling energetic, eager to fill the freezer with prepared meals, set up the crib and arrange your baby's outfits according to color.
 This urge is commonly known as the nesting instinct.

 Nesting can begin at any time during pregnancy, but for some women it's a sign that labor is approaching.
 Do what you must, but don't wear yourself out.
 Save your energy for the harder work of labor ahead.

-Feeling the baby has dropped lower
+Feeling the baby has dropped lower (lightening)

 Lightening is the term used to describe when the baby's head settles deep into your pelvis.
 This might cause a change in the shape of your abdomen.
 This change can happen anywhere from a few weeks to a few hours before labor begins.

-Rupture of membranes: Your water breaks
+Your water breaks (rupture of membranes)

 The amniotic sac is a fluid-filled membrane that cushions your baby in the uterus.
 At the beginning of or during labor, your membranes will rupture — also known as your water breaking.

 Once your amniotic sac is no longer intact, timing becomes important.
-The longer it takes for labor to start after your water breaks — if it hasn't started already — the greater you or your baby's risk of developing an infection.
+The longer it takes for labor to start after your water breaks — if it hasn't started already — the greater your or your baby's risk of developing an infection.
 Your health care provider might stimulate uterine contractions before labor begins on its own (labor induction).

 Contractions: When labor pains begin